Democrats Consider: Is A White, Straight Man The Safe Bet Against Trump?

 "I think he's great.
 I think he's a nice guy.
 I don't think he's going to win the primary.
 I don't think the country is ready for — they're not ready for woman.
 They're not gonna be ready for a gay man," she said.

-Democrats have 19 candidates and counting to pick from ahead of 2020.
-And while they try to pick whom they personally like, they are also doing some serious mental gymnastics around the question of electability — whom their fellow Americans might vote for.

-Many are working off of one particular data point: When Trump — a white man who very self-consciously portrays himself as hypermasculine, and who had more than a dozen allegations of sexual misconduct against him — defeated the first woman major-party nominee.
+Many Democrats are working off of one particular data point: When Trump — a white man who very self-consciously portrays himself as hypermasculine, and who had more than a dozen allegations of sexual misconduct against him — defeated the first woman major-party nominee.

 To Rutka, Trump's election was a troubling sign of how her fellow voters think.